modelica/Encryption-and-Licensing/doc/SEMLA.md

 #### SSL and Randomizer keys

-As LVEs are created in different builds (one or each platform), you need to use the **same** SSL keys and Randomizer Key in **every** builds to create a MLC that is platform independent.
+As LVEs are created in different builds (one or each platform), you need to use the **same** SSL keys and Randomizer Key in **every** build to create a MLC that is platform independent.

-if no keys are provided, only for testing purpose, SSL and RANDOMIZER keys are generate.
+if no keys are provided, only for testing purpose, SSL and RANDOMIZER keys are generated.

 ### Example “manifest.xml” file for an encrypted library: